 The objective of the Convention is to preserve human health, and to protect the environment from any harmful effects of the depletion of the ozone layer.
 The objective of the Protocol is to preserve the ozone layer through worldwide control, reduction and ultimately elimination of emissions of ozone depleting substances.

 Mercury is a highly toxic heavy metal with global impact.
 Mercury disperses widely, is very persistent in the environment, can bioaccumulate in organisms and ecosystems and has harmful effects on human health and the environment.
-Switzerland ratified the Convention in May 2016.

 The global chemicals strategy SAICM (Strategic Approach to International Chemicals Management), which was adopted in Dubai (UAE) in 2006, is a policy framework to foster the sound management of chemicals.